Limited-Service Real Estate Agents: What Sellers Should Know

 Disclosure: Clever Real Estate is a full-service discount brokerage that competes with limited-service models.
 We interviewed three licensed agents across different markets for this article and aimed for a balanced assessment, including when limited service is the right call.

-Hiring a limited-service real estate agent can save you thousands in listing fees – but only if you understand what you're giving up.
+Hiring a limited-service real estate agent can save you thousands in listing fees, but only if you understand what you are giving up.
+These agents let you pay for select services (typically an MLS listing, sometimes a contract review or basic photography) without the full cost of a traditional agent.[1]

+For experienced sellers in fast-moving markets, that trade-off can be smart and lead to big savings.
 For others, the savings can vanish when complications show up mid-transaction.

 A limited-service listing is when a real estate agent handles only select parts of the selling process (typically MLS entry and basic exposure), rather than managing the full transaction.
 It's sometimes called limited agency real estate, and the specifics vary widely.

 At a minimum, a limited-service agent lists your home in the local multiple listing service (MLS).
-Beyond that, what's included varies widely by company, agent, and state.
+Beyond that, what's included varies by company, agent, and state.
+Some offer add-ons such as contract reviews, negotiation assistance, or professional photography (usually for an extra fee).
+Others bundle services into tiered packages.
+But there's a meaningful difference between getting your home listed and getting it sold fast and for top dollar.

 "Most sellers assume 'limited service' simply means paying less commission for roughly the same outcome," says Gary Lanham, a broker associate with Coldwell Banker in Fort Lauderdale, FL.
-"In practice, they're usually purchasing exposure, not advisory strategy."
+"In practice, they're usually purchasing exposure, not advisory strategy.

 According to NAR, a limited-service agent is one who doesn't offer one or more of these services: